IEC-61400-15/eya_def/README.md

 The project configurations for the git hooks are contained within the file `.pre-commit-config.yaml` at the root repository directory.

 Lint checks are run on both `git commit` and `git push`.
-Tests  are (currently) not included in the git hooks.
-The [pip-audit]( https://github.com/pypa/pip-audit) tool is run on `git push` to check for known vulnerabilities.
+Tests are not included in the git hooks.

 To install `pre-commit` in your local repository for the 'pre-commit' and 'pre-push' stages, execute the following from the root of the git